AdrianBZG/LLM-distributed-finetune/README.md

 # Finetuning Large Language Models Efficiently on a Distributed Cluster

 This repository is a boilerplate/fingerprint to fine tune any HuggingFace Large Language Model, such as FALCON-7B, using a distributed cluster.
-The purpose of this repo is to make it straightforward to fine tune any model efficiently by levearing multi-GPU training.
+The purpose of this repo is to make it straightforward to fine tune any model efficiently by leveraging multi-GPU training.
 It uses Ray AIR to orchestrate the cluster on AWS, and DeepSpeed for parameter+optimizer sharding + offloading.

 ## Setup